nus-cs2103-AY2223S1/tp/docs/team/piyotato.md

   * Added `MultiStateAttribute` to abstract the commonalities betweeen `Attendance`, `Assignment`, and `Participation`.

 * **Documentation**:
-  * Wrote the preface for User Guide, and helped with its planning and organization.
+  * Wrote the preface for User Guide
+  * Planned and organized the User Guide.
   * Prepared the UI screenshots for the User Guide.
+  * Did general formatting of both User Guide and Developer Guide.

 * **Community**:
   * Reviewed 36 pull requests from team members.